Coveros/hol-copilot-lab/Instructions/Labs/Lab-1-Getting-Started.md

 of the lab’s goals, the technical setup required, and the real-world context driving the hands-on experience.

 ### Lab Objectives:
 Establish the lab environment, understand the administrative context of Copilot Enablement and Billing, and frame the project scenario for hands-on development.
-By the end of this lab, participants will be able to configure:
+By the end of this lab, participants will complete the following tasks:

-1. Task 1: Overview of Admin for GitHub Copilot Enablement & Billing
+1. Task 1: Review Admin for GitHub Copilot Enablement & Billing
 2. Task 2: Access GitHub Codespaces & Set Up Lab Environment
 3. Task 3: Review Repo & Select Language
 4. Task 4: Frame the Scenario

-### Task 1: Overview of Admin for GitHub Copilot Enablement & Billing
+### Task 1: Review Admin for GitHub Copilot Enablement & Billing

 This task equips participants with foundational knowledge and administrative skills to enable, configure, and manage GitHub Copilot—including **Copilot for Business** and **Copilot Enterprise**—within an organization.